lode/json-api-bulk-create-extension/README.md

 The JSON:API bulk extension allows creation of related resources in a single request.

-Resource objects included as primary data **MAY** reference existing resources, but **MUST NOT** reference any other resources included in the document.
+Resource objects included as primary data **MAY** reference existing resources, but **MUST NOT** reference any other resources included as primary data.

 > Note: A resource provided as primary data may be related to another resource in the request.
-But this relationship must be defined by the included resource only.
+But this relationship must be defined _from_ an included resource _to_ a primary resource.
+For example in a `spouse` bi-directional relationship.

 An included resource **MUST** only reference